JournalJuly 4, 20267 min read

 Where we stand

-We build custom because the projects that come to us have already outgrown templates — deep catalogs, real products, brands competing on quality.
+We build custom because the projects that come to us usually have requirements a theme used more or less as supplied doesn't cover well — deep catalogues, products with workflows of their own, brands competing on quality.

 If you're not sure which side of the line your project sits on, describe it to us.
 You'll get an honest read — including "a template is fine for now," if that's the truth.